How to Refresh Email on Mac and Fix Sync Issues Fast 2026

 To avoid encountering this problem again and keep your inbox running smoothly, change how Mail retrieves and syncs email.

-- Avoid battery-saving modes: Low Power Mode and aggressive energy-saving settings can restrict background refreshes in Mail.
+- Avoid battery-saving modes: Low Power Mode and aggressive energy-saving settings can restrict background refreshes in Mail, causing delayed synchronization.

 - Limit active email accounts: Too many accounts can slow sync down.
-Stick to what you need, and archive or delete old messages regularly.
+Stick to what you need, and archive or delete old messages regularly to maintain optimal performance.

 The ultimate checklist: Fixing "emails not updating" on Mac